Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/atl/reference/ccomptrbase-class.md

 ### <a name="remarks"></a>Poznámky

-Uvolní rozhraní, na které `CComPtrBase`ukazuje.
+Uvolní rozhraní, na které ukazuje `CComPtrBase`.

 ##  <a name="cocreateinstance"></a>CComPtrBase:: CoCreateInstance